 Classification of senior begins the summer after the junior year is completed.
-Seniors are allowed to enroll as concurrent students during the summer semester following their high school graduation, provided they begin their summer collegiate coursework prior to their high school graduation date (must enroll in full summer semester or first [1st] half summer classes to qualify for concurrent enrollment).
+High school students are allowed to enroll as senior concurrent students during the summer term that falls between their junior and senior years.
+Seniors are also allowed to enroll as concurrent students during the summer semester following their high school graduation, provided they begin their summer collegiate coursework prior to their high school graduation date (must enroll in full summer semester or first [1st] half summer classes to qualify for concurrent enrollment).